 You may complete an essay with your Common Application.

 Your recommendations should come from your school counselor and an academic teacher of your choosing.

 Standardized Test Scores (Optional)

-Beginning with students entering Emmanuel College in fall of 2015, applicants for admission will not be required to submit standardized test scores (SAT I, SAT II and ACT).
+Applicants for admission are not required to submit standardized test scores (SAT I, SAT II and ACT).
 If you choose to submit your test results, please have them sent directly from the testing agency or indicated on your official high school transcript.
 The Emmanuel College CEEB code is 3368.
 For more information on this policy, please visit our test-optional information page.

 While not required, an interview with an admissions counselor is recommended to help the Admissions Committee learn more about your background and interest in attending Emmanuel.
 Interviews are available on campus as well as by phone.

 Please send all application materials to the following address: